How to Plant and Grow Perennial Louisiana Iris + Other Types of Iris

 For anyone looking to grow a hearty and perennial flower that spreads fairly rapidly, this just might be what you are seeking!

 Irises also make for great cut flowers that last for quite some time.
 They are re-blooming flowers in the sense that the top flowers are followed by other buds on the same stalk that open generally one at a time.
-Just snip the spent iris flowers off and watch that stalk bloom again possibly even several more times.
+Just snip the spent iris flowers off and watch that stalk bloom again and again until the last bud is opened.

 Anyone seeking a specific color for their garden landscape will certainly be able to find it within the family of irises.